ypyl/ypyl.github.io/docs/_posts/2021-10-26-VSC-Extension-File-Line-Link.md

 ## Extension code

-The following code get the active text editor, grab its relative path and selected line, and combine these inputs to relative file line link, like `folder/subfolder/file-name.ext:line-number`.
-After it put the result to the clipboard.
+The following code gets the active text editor, grabs its relative path and selected line, and combine these inputs to relative file line link, like `folder/subfolder/file-name.ext:line-number`.
+After this, it puts the result to the clipboard.

 ```ts
 import * as vscode from 'vscode';